Dreaming Discoveries

 Australian slang as understatement / concision / disjunction / kakakoto?

 I’m from the bush and my ear is tuned to rural slang.
-In its concision, its laconic understatement and irregular syntax, in its presumption that things left unsaid will nevertheless be understood, I see parallels with haiku.
-A particular case is the conversational use of expressions such as 'eh' and 'eh?' and 'but' to act like kireji.
-Linguists may find this is fertile ground for their exploration.
+In its concision, its laconic understatement and irregular syntax, in its presumption that things left unsaid will nevertheless be understood as "givens", I see parallels with haiku.
+A particular example is the conversational use of expressions such as "eh" and "eh?" and "but" to act like kireji.
+Linguists may find this is fertile ground for exploration.

 Australia and ‘The Poetry of Place’

-Utamakura is the Japanese use of ‘poetic words’, usually place names, to bring depth to their poetry.
+Utamakura is the Japanese use of "poetic words", usually place names, to bring depth to their poetry.
 Would allusion to Uluru or Hanging Rock or inland sea bring something to our haiku?
-‘Spirit of place’ features in our literature; so does discovery and exploration in white-Australian history and psyche.
+"Spirit of place" features in our literature, as do "discovery" and "exploration" in white-Australian history and psyche.
 Places, sacred and otherwise, are at the heart of Aborigine Dreaming and identity.
-In submissions to The Dreaming Collection some authors avoid all place names to ensure universal understanding (Haikuland?); others insist on them even when sympathetic readers can’t grasp their relevance.
-This form of allusion will be touched on in the planned paper Depth and Allusion in Australian Haiku but it probably merits wider study.
+In submissions to The Dreaming Collection some authors avoid all place names, perhaps to ensure universal understanding (Haikuland?); others insist on them when even sympathetic readers can’t grasp their relevance.
+This probably merits wider study.

 An Aborigine haiku path?

-Interest is sparked by some apparent parallels.
+Interest is sparked by some Japan-Australia parallels.
 On one hand there is the rural environment and the influences of Shinto and animism within which haiku evolved in Japan.
-On the other hand there is the Aborigine Dreaming, culture, oral history, affinity with the land, and a one-world view that integrates people, fauna and flora.
-This is a sensitive area but one where The Dreaming Collection with its haiku-supporting notes, or some Aborigine version of it, might be helpful.
+On the other hand there is the Aborigine Dreaming, culture, oral history, affinity with the land, and a one-world view that integrates people, land, fauna and flora.
+This is a sensitive area but one where haiku, particularly The Dreaming Collection with its haiku-supporting notes and images, might enhance Aborigine expression and appreciation.
+In the process, haiku would be richly rewarded.

 John Bird